rspamd/rspamd.com/doc/rspamadm.md

 This command provides a convenient way to produce logically collated logs based on search strings/regular expressions.
 If a match is found, `rspamadm grep` prints the entire log related to the scanned message followed by a newline as a visual indicator of where each task ends.

 Typical invocation would be `rspamadm grep -s DMARC_POLICY_ACCEPT -i /var/log/rspamd/rspamd.log` for a case-insensitive string search or `-p [regex]` in place of `-s` for a regex search.
-The `-i` (input) flag can be specified multiple times for multiple inputs or ommited to use standard input.
+The `-i` (input) flag can be specified multiple times for multiple inputs or omitted to use standard input.

 ~~~
 Application Options: